|

 flasher

-unit etc. Never use anything other than a puller tool M27x1.25 to pull the new rotor again.
-In case of damage to the rotor as a result of use of other (unsuitable) tools and facilities, the warranty claim expires! |
+unit etc. Never use anything other than the recommended puller tool to pull the new rotor again.
+Damage to the rotor as a result of use of other tools or methods is not covered by warranty. |

 |

-| If you have access to the Internet, see those instructions online.
+If you have access to the Internet, best view those instructions online.
 You get larger and better pictures by clicking onto them and possibly updated information.
-System list at http://www.powerdynamo.biz | |
+System list at http://www.powerdynamo.biz |

 You should have received those parts: